 CRA mileage log requirements and template

-Regardless of the final form of the 2026 CRA mileage rate, you still need to meet the CRA’s mileage log requirements to support any deduction or reimbursement.
+Even with the 2026 CRA mileage rate set, you still need to meet the CRA’s mileage log requirements to support any deduction or reimbursement.
 The CRA expects your records to separate business and personal use and to document the key details of each business trip.

 In practice, a basic mileage log or spreadsheet should record: